Alpine

 • Sunscreen and Lip protection

-• One-litter water bottle (two bottles if planning on hiking or wanting to stay at high camp)
+• One-litter water bottle (two bottles if planning on hiking )

-• Toiletries including toothbrush/toothpaste, some toilet paper, soap, wet wipes, travel towel, hand sanitizer, ear plugs, etc.
+• Toiletries including toothbrush/toothpaste, some toilet paper (we will provide TP at base camp), soap, wet wipes, travel towel, hand sanitizer, ear plugs, deodorant.

 • sleeping bag rated 20º F or lower